2004 Detroit Lions season

 The 2004 season was the Detroit Lions' 75th season in the National Football League (NFL), their 71st as the Detroit Lions, their third playing home games at Ford Field, and their second under head coach Steve Mariucci.
-The Lions improved on their 5–11 record from the previous season after a Week 16 matchup versus the Chicago Bears, but they missed the playoffs for the fourth straight season.
+The Lions improved on their 5–11 record from the previous season after a Week 16 matchup versus the Chicago Bears, but they missed the playoffs for the fifth straight season.

 A promising 4–2 start was followed by a five-game losing streak and a 2–8 record to finish 6–10.
 The team finished bottom-tier in offense and mid-tier in defense.
-Three Lions were named to the Pro Bowl: Cornerback Dré Bly, return specialist Eddie Drummond, and defensive tackle Shaun Rogers.
+Three Lions were named to the Pro Bowl: cornerback Dré Bly, return specialist Eddie Drummond, and defensive tackle Shaun Rogers.
 In their opening game, the Lions won on the road, snapping an NFL-record 24 game losing streak on the road.
-The Lions would hold this record until they lost 26 straight between 2007–10.
+The Lions would hold this record until they lost 26 straight across four consecutive seasons: 2007, 2008, 2009, and 2010.

-The passing game was led by third-year quarterback Joey Harrington who, after throwing a league-high 22 interceptions in the previous season, threw 12 more with his 3,047 passing yards being a career high.
-In the first game of the season, 2003 second-overall pick Charles Rogers would break his collarbone, sidelining him for the entirety of the season.
-Rookie running back Kevin Jones rushed for 1,133 yards, becoming just the third Lion to rush for over 1,000 yards in their rookie season.
-The first was Billy Sims, who rushed for 1,303 yards in his 1980 rookie season, and the second was franchise legend Barry Sanders, who rushed for 1,470 yards in his 1989 rookie season.
+Third-year quarterback Joey Harrington led the passing game by throwing 12 interceptions – down from a league-high 22 the previous season – while setting a career high with 3,047 passing yards.
+In the first game of the season, 2003 second-overall pick Charles Rogers broke his collarbone, sidelining him for the rest of the season.
+Rookie running back Kevin Jones rushed for 1,133 yards, becoming just the third Lion to rush for over 1,000 yards in their rookie season; the first was Billy Sims, who rushed for 1,303 yards in his 1980 rookie season, and the second was franchise legend Barry Sanders, who rushed for 1,470 yards in his 1989 rookie season.